National Register of Historic Places listings in Otsego County, New York

-This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Otsego County, New York.
+Otsego County, New York, United States, has a number of properties and districts listed on the National Register of Historic Places.
+One property, Hyde Hall, is further designated a National Historic Landmark of the United States.

 The locations of National Register properties and districts (at least for all showing latitude and longitude coordinates below) may be seen in a map by clicking on "Map of all coordinates".
-One property, Hyde Hall, is further designated a National Historic Landmark of the United States.